-Holdings, Inc. 50,000 shares

-50,000 shares

-40,075 shares

-may receive aggregate gross proceeds of approximately 1.7 million from the exercise of all Public Warrants and ate Warrants, assuming the exercise in full of all such rants for cash.
-The exercise of Warrants, and any proceeds may receive from their exercise, are highly dependent on the e of our Class A common stock and the spread between the cise price of the Warrant and the price of our Class A mon stock at the time of exercise.
-For example, to the nt that the price of our Class A common stock exceeds 50 per share, it is more likely that holders of our Warrants exercise their warrants.
-If the price of our Class A common k is less than \$11.50 per share, we believe it is much less y that such holders will exercise their warrants.
-The \$8.45 ing price per share of our Class A Common Stock as rtred by the NYSE on October 3, 2023 was less than the 50 exercise price per share of the Warrants.
-There can be ussurance that our Warrants will be in the money after the of this prospectus and prior to their expiration.
-Our nsor and the Sponsor Distributees have the option to cise the Private Warrants on a cashless basis.
-Holders of the Warrants may generally only exercise such Warrants for , subject to very limited exceptions in certain circumstances provided for in the Warrant Agreement relating to the rants.
+We may receive aggregate gross proceeds of approximately \$131.7 million from the exercise of all Public Warrants and Private Warrants, assuming the exercise in full of all such Warrants for cash.
+The exercise of Warrants, and any proceeds we may receive from their exercise, are highly dependent on the price of our Class A common stock and the spread between the exercise price of the Warrant and the price of our Class A common stock at the time of exercise.
+The \$11.65 closing price per share of our Class A Common Stock as reported by the NYSE on August 31, 2023 exceeded the \$11.50 exercise price per share of the Warrants.

-Unless we inform you otherwise in a prospectus supplement or free writing prospectus, we intend to use the net proceeds, if any, from the exercise of such Warrants for general corporate purposes, which may include: (i) funding our D2C inventory and supply chain requirements; (ii) supporting our D2C and B2B operating expenses, including marketing and payroll; (iii) funding an increase in our payroll in the areas of engineering and product for the further development of our platform's functionality, including the enhancement of e- commerce capabilities, consumer rewards programs, and platform scalability; (iv) launching targeted marketing initiatives, including brand awareness campaigns, direct- response advertising, promotional events, and the expansion of our Outreach Program; and (v) for other general corporate purposes including, but not limited to, working capital for operations and potential future acquisitions.
+Unless we inform you otherwise in a prospectus supplement or free writing prospectus, we intend to use the net proceeds, if any, from the exercise of such Warrants for general corporate purposes, which may include: (i) funding our D2C inventory and supply chain requirements; (ii) supporting our D2C and B2B operating expenses, including marketing and payroll; (iii) funding an increase in our payroll in the areas of engineering and product for the further development of our platform's functionality, including the enhancement of e-commerce capabilities, consumer rewards programs, and platform scalability; (iv) launching targeted marketing initiatives, including brand awareness campaigns, directresponse advertising, promotional events, and the expansion of our Outreach Program; and (v) for other general corporate purposes including, but not limited to, working capital for operations and potential future acquisitions.
 We will pay the expenses associated with registering the sales by the selling stockholders, as described under "Use of Proceeds" and "Plan of Distribution" elsewhere in this prospectus.
-Risk Factors See "Risk Factors" on page 10 of this prospectus and the documents referenced in that section for a discussion of factors you should carefully consider before deciding to invest in shares of our Class A Common Stock.
-Resale of Class A Common Stock and Warrants Shares of Class A Common Stock offered by the Selling Holders 10,012,500 shares of Class A Common Stock (including 4,312,500 shares of Class A Common Stock currently outstanding that were issued upon conversion of the Colombier Class B Common Stock in connection with the Closing of the Business Combination, or the Colombier Sponsor Shares, and up to 5,700,000 shares of Class A Common Stock issuable upon the exercise of outstanding Private Warrants) 10,012,500 Private Warrants offered by the Selling Holders 5,700,000 shares Exercise Price \$11.50 per share, subject to adjustment as described herein Redemption The Warrants are redeemable in certain circumstances.
-See "Description of Securities - Warrants" for further discussion.
-Use of Proceeds We will not receive any proceeds from the sale of the Class A Common Stock and Private Warrants to be offered by the Selling Holders.